florenceliliana/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/troubleshooting.md

 <tr>
 <th style="font-size:14px" width="100px">Reason
 </th>
-<td>The exception may occur in the Linux CentOS/Docker environment due to the Chrome browser unable to launch from sandbox mode in CentOS.
+<td>The exception may occur in the Linux CentOS/Docker environment due to the Chrome browser being unable to launch from sandbox mode in CentOS.
 </td>
 </tr>
 <tr>